 4. The whiter the flour, the easiest it is to make bread but it is not as healthy for those who will eat it because it will release its sugar at once and their stomachs will not have those mid-morning or mid-afternoon hunger pangs.

-Personally I use between 1/3 and ¼ of whole meal flour (stonegroundflour) to which I add, following my nose for quantities, spelt flour and bran.
+Personally I use between 1/3 and 1/4 of whole meal wheat flour (stonegroundflour) to which I add, following my nose for quantities, spelt flour and bran until the whole lump no longer sticks to your finger.

-5. I add nuts, never the same amount of course.
+5. I add nuts kernels, never the same amount of course.
 I mix a minute with the robot on 1.
 I then add about a tablespoon of olive oil and salt (which should not be in contact with the yeast).
 I mix between 2 and 5 minutes.

-6. The dough must have the appearance of that on the photo if you want a dense bread.
-Otherwise, you can add milk if it is not sticky enough (the more the dough is sticky, the more the bread will have an aerated texture); flour and olive oil if it is too liquid.
+6. The dough should look like the one in the photo if you want a dense loaf.
+Alternatively, you can add milk if it is not elastic enough and too crumbly (the more elastic the dough, the airier the bread); flour and olive oil if it is too liquid.

 7. When the robot is turned off, use a plastic spatula to put in the center the flour that has not mixed.